Building Secure Systems sessions

 Location: Almaden Ballroom 2

-Learn how to use threat modeling as technique to integrate security in the DevOps workflow, introduce "threat modeling as code" and build a security culture in your organization.
+Sebastien Deleersnyder teaches you how to use threat modeling to integrate security in the DevOps workflow, introduces threat modeling as code, and shows you how to build a security culture in your organization.

 9:00am–12:30pm Tuesday, June 11, 2019

-Attendees will learn techniques for securing Kubernetes secrets including encryption, KMS plugins, and tools like HashiCorp Vault, and the tradeoffs of each approach to better secure their clusters.
+By default all Kubernetes secrets are base64 encoded and stored as plaintext in etcd.
+Seth Vargo shares techniques for securing Kubernetes secrets, including encryption, KMS plug-ins, and tools like HashiCorp Vault and the trade-offs of each approach to better secure their clusters.

 1:30pm–5:00pm Tuesday, June 11, 2019

-In this tutorial, you'll learn how to defend your infrastructure against costly DDoS attacks by blacklisting or white listing traffic, load shedding, and analyzing traffic using XDP and eBPF.
+Christian Saide shows you how to defend your infrastructure against costly DDoS attacks by blacklisting or white-listing traffic, load-shedding, and analyzing traffic using XDP and eBPF.

 11:35am–12:15pm Wednesday, June 12, 2019